-Saving money is a big deal for those looking to shave off their expenses and make life easier for themselves long term.
+Saving money is a big deal for those looking to save money on their mortgage.
 Finding ways to save money can go from dropping a coffee per day to saving money on insurance providers.
-Either way, savings are the goal, and if you can figure out a way to save money on your mortgage, wouldn’t you want to do it?

 The good news is that there IS a way to save cash on your mortgage if you look hard enough.
 In fact, we’ve got eight ways you can make a difference to what you pay every month for your home.

 When your fixed rate mortgage term ends, you automatically move over to the variable rate as set forth by the lender.
 This is known as the SVR (standard variable rate) and it will mean that your payments increase.
 You’ll notice that this rate usually equals a much higher rate that you had fixed payments based on previously, and this is where you’d want to save money.
 If you are on a standard variable rate, you don’t have to stay with your lender.

 Shop around to see whether you can get a better rate.
 Your current provider may even have a better deal for you.
 Sometimes, it’s just a case of asking and letting them know that you’re considering shopping around.
 When you enter into a new fixed deal, you won’t lose the money you’ve put into repaying your mortgage.
 This only happens if you increase your mortgage amount that you’ve borrowed over again.

 There are some cases where home insurance is tied in with your mortgage, and these deals look great on the surface, but in reality can be more expensive than paying for separate insurance.
 You are required by your lender to have home insurance, and this is true of every single lender out there.
 However, this doesn’t mean that your mortgage provider has to be the one who provides you insurance, too.